 4) All student loans accrue interest and most contain an origination fee, as stipulated on Denver Seminary's student loan page, Entrance Counseling and Master Promissory Note (MPN).
 Loan amounts accepted through the Award Letter for exactly the amount of the student account balance will be automatically adjusted by the Financial Aid Office to account for the origination fee.

 5) Students with at least $40,000 in aggregate student loan debt who request additional loans for books and/or living expenses will be asked to complete Financial Awareness Counseling before having additional loan funds disbursed (aggregate student loan debt is reported on the National Student Loan Data System).
+The annual limit for Federal Unsubsidized Loans is $20,500, while the aggregate limit is $138,500.
+Federal PLUS Loans are limited annually to the student's Cost of Attendance budget, but do not have an aggregate limit.

 6) Incarcerated students are not eligible for federal loans.
 A student is considered incarcerated if he or she is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution (whether it is operated by the government or a contractor).